metalsoft-io/metalcloud-cli/README.md

 get infrastructure - Get an infrastructure. (alternatively use "show infra") -format string
         The output format.
-Supported values are 'json','csv'.
+Supproted values are 'json','csv'.
 The default format is human readable.
   -id int
         (Required) Infrastructure's id